alexandre-perrin/local-console/wedge-cli/windows/README.md

 ```

 3. The script created a shortcut icon at your Windows desktop.
 Please click on it, and if asked allow network connections through the Windows firewall.
 You are now ready to use the GUI.

+## Uninstalling

+Just repeat the same procedure as above, but targeting the `wedge_uninstall.ps1` script instead of `wedge_install.ps1`.
+The script will remove the desktop shortcut and all files within your user's `%APPDATA%` folder.
+System dependencies such as Git, Mosquitto and Python 3.11 will remain installed.
+Should you want to remove them, you'll need to do so manually.